Code-Institute-Submissions/gillyshop/README.md

 - Check searching for a term redirects you to products with that word in their title or description

+Result - test passed

+### Tag page test:

+- Check that tags redirect to tag page showing products with that tag only

+Result - test passed

+## Test Conclusion:

+### Interesting bugs found:

+- One issue I found when testing is with the payment form.
+Although the payment form has the csv/cvv as required, the form still submits when this is not filled in.
+I did some research and found that Maestro cards don't have CVVs so this may be the reason that Stripe allows it to go through.
+- Another issue I found with testing is that the password reset form allows you to submit emails that aren't registered.
+If I had time more time, I would see if I could fix this.

 PSD mockups.images etc
 use scans/mockups/tests to show stuff